 Small-diameter end mills, deep-reach features, fine slots, delicate details, and very sharp finish-critical geometry often still belong to solid tooling.
 The insert system may simply be too large, too blunt, or too compromised for the feature.

 This is an important correction because shops sometimes overextend insert logic from large, stable work into small-feature operations where it does not belong.
-If the cutter has to be tiny, unusually slender, or extremely sharp to reach and finish the feature honestly, the insert system may stop being a smart modular choice and start being a geometric compromise.
+If the cutter has to be tiny, unusually slender, or extremely sharp to reach and finish the feature honestly, the insert system stops being a smart modular choice and becomes a geometric compromise.

 That is why the feature must outrank the tooling philosophy.
 Replaceable edges do not automatically beat one-piece tools.
 They only win when the feature can accept what the insert system actually delivers.